CodeWithKyrian/transformers-php/docs/pipelines.md

 ## Supported Model Architectures

-Transformers PHP supports a wide range of model architectures for various NLP tasks.
+TransformersPHP supports a wide range of model architectures for various NLP tasks.
 If the specific model you're interested in isn't listed here, you can open an issue on the repository so we can add support for it.
 Here's a list of currently tested and supported model architectures: